ZahariCheyrekov/weather-app/README.md

 The other cool thing about OpenWeatherMap is that they also give you the ability to get an weather icon from the weather section of the above json file.
 To be more clear, it gives you code for the icon.
 `https://openweathermap.org/img/wn/${icon}.png`

-You can learn more here: https://openweathermap.org/.
+You can learn more about here: https://openweathermap.org/.

 ## Country Flags API